Mablethorpe: Electric power

 Just over a mile north-east of the town, near the Seal Sanctuary, was the now-closed Theddlethorpe Gas Terminal, which supplied 5 per cent of the UK's gas.
 To the west is the Bambers wind farm, housing eight turbines and producing five MW of power since November 2004.
 An extension called Bambers II opened in November 2006 and produces an additional five MW of power.
 The two turbines of Mablethorpe wind farm, which produce 1.2 MW of power, were the first such in Lincolnshire when built in July 2002.
 All three wind farms are owned by Ecotricity and stand at the corner of West Bank and the Trusthorpe Drains.
 Mablethorpe's Star of the East is on the seafront.

 Media

-The local weekly newspapers are the Mablethorpe Leader and The Target.
-Radio coverage for Lincolnshire is provided by BBC Radio Lincolnshire and Lincs FM.
-In October 2012, volunteers created a local community radio station, Coastal FM.
+The local weekly newspapers are the Mablethorpe Leader and The East Lindsey Target.

+Local news and television programmes are provided by BBC Yorkshire and Lincolnshire and ITV Yorkshire & That’s Tv Humber, Television signals are received from the Belmont TV transmitter.

+Radio coverage for Mablethorpe is provided by BBC Radio Lincolnshire and Hits Radio Lincolnshire.